gelafin/cs162-python-portfolio-project/README.md

 # portfolio-project

-Following is the description given by instructors (and updated a few times through announcements).
+Following is the description given by instructors (and updated a few times through announcements--see school-constraints branch for a slightly different version).

 Write a class named FocusGame for playing an abstract board game called Focus/Domination.
 You can see the rules [here](https://en.wikipedia.org/wiki/Focus_(board_game)).